 How to be a good bridesmaid?

-- Know her needs Some brides need a lot of help while others would prefer to plan with their partner.
-I think it’s important to have a chat in the beginning about what their expectation is of your level of involvement and also be prepared for that to change as the big day gets closer.
-If the bride isn’t great at delegating then do step up and offer to take on specific tasks.
+Some brides need a lot of help while others would prefer to plan with their partner.
+It’s important to have a chat in the beginning about what their expectation is of your level of involvement and also be prepared for that to change as the big day gets closer.
+If the bride isn’t great at delegating, then step up and offer to take on specific tasks.
 Understand what she wants, not what you’d like if you were in her shoes.
 You could build Pinterest boards together or ask her to share hers with you so you can get an idea of the wedding day she’s aiming to create.
 Get involved in the inspiration stage and follow us on Instagram, tagging her into any of the posts you think would float her boat.

-- It's all about the dress As a BM you may be part of the wedding dress process but also logistics can make this a tricky affair.
-Some brides prefer to do without a huge entourage too so again chat with the bride to find out her expectations.
-It also might not be possible to get all the girls together to get your frocks too so try to be as accommodating as possible.
-Have a discussion with the bride about who is paying too – just because you’re a BM it doesn’t necessarily mean you’ll get a free frock.
+As a bridesmaid, you may be part of picking the wedding dress but also logistics can make this a tricky affair.
+Some brides prefer to do this without a huge entourage, so chat with the bride to find out her expectations.
+It might not be possible to get all the girls together to get your dresses, so try to be as accommodating as possible.
+Have a discussion with the bride about who is paying too – just because you’re a bridesmaid, it doesn’t necessarily mean you’ll get a free frock.

-- Give your opinion tactfully Being a good bridesmaid doesn’t mean you have to be mute, in fact it's likely you'll have been asked to be a bridesmaid because the bride feels she can trust you.
-It’s helpful to share an opinion if you can do it in a tactful and constructive way.
-Does anyone watch ’Say Yes To The Dress?’
-I’m addicted to it!
-Some of the women on there are so mean though!
-There are far more diplomatic ways to tell someone they look like a toilet roll holder.
+Being a good bridesmaid doesn’t mean you have to be mute, in fact, you've likely been asked to be a bridesmaid because the bride feels she can trust you.
+It’s helpful to share an opinion if you can do it tactfully and constructively.
+If you've seen ’Say Yes To The Dress’, then that's a good example that shows how opinions can be constructive or way too harsh.